Do you fear the nighttime because you can’t seem to get to sleep or stay asleep? Deep sleep meditation could be the solution.

 Can Meditation Help With Poor Sleep?

-A recent study in the Journal of the American Medical Association split a group of people into two sections — one that was taught a simple method of sleep meditation and another that was taught a basic mindfulness meditation practice.
-In the end, the group who showed the most improvement in their sleeping habits was the one who learned how to meditate.
+A recent study in the Journal of the American Medical Association1 split a group of people into two sections — one that was taught a simple method of sleep meditation and another that was taught a basic mindfulness meditation practice.
+In the end, the group that showed the most improvement in their sleeping habits was the one who learned how to meditate.
 Their sleep patterns improved and with it their sleep quality and sleep cycles.
-This group also improved in the realms of daytime fatigue and depression symptoms.
+This group also saw improved results in reducing the realms of daytime fatigue and symptoms of depression.

 This is just one example of the ways in which meditation can benefit those who struggle with quality sleep.
 Meditation is an excellent remedy for poor sleep, no matter what your particular challenges are.
 Whether you’ve been diagnosed with insomnia or simply have occasional trouble getting to or staying asleep, learning and practicing meditation can help.